Macmachi/kaspawalletmonitoring/README.md

 - **Monthly Donation Summary (`send_monthly_donation_message`)**
   Runs on the first day of each month at midnight to compile and send a donation summary to all registered chats.

+## 💖 Support the Project

+If you appreciate this project, you can support the developer by donating to the following Kaspa address:
+`kaspa:qp02azashge2ltj868lmpasj098eul0sphzzvq6am7zx40chug0z6e85xa7ms`

 ## Contribution

 Contributions are welcome!